-The concept of co-dependency was first applied to couples in which a partner has an alcohol or drug problem.
-Other issues in a couple's lives can foster co-dependency, too.
+The idea of co-dependency was first looked at in relation to couples where a partner had problems with alcohol or drugs.
+Other issues in a couple's lives can foster co-dependency too.
 One partner may have trouble controlling other impulses or simply not show much interest in the partnership.
 The other partner - who is the co-dependent one - may then work hard to 'fix' the problem.

-Co-dependency can also arise when a partner is self-absorbed or uninterested.
+Co-dependency can also arise if a partner becomes more self-absorbed or is not interested.